Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are any legislative changes proposed or expected in the near future?

-EU General Data Protection Regulation The new EU General Data Protection Regulation (679/2016) provides new rules for the processing of special categories of personal data (Article 9), which includes:
+EU General Data Protection Regulation The EU General Data Protection Regulation (679/2016) provides new rules, in particular for the processing of special categories of personal data (Article 9).
+Special categories of personal data include:

 - genetic data;

-- biometric data for the purpose of uniquely identifying a natural person;
+- biometric data for the purpose of uniquely identifying a natural person (implementing new terms);

 - data concerning health; and